Sharing your information

 The NHS wants to make sure you and your family have the best care now and in the future.
 Your health and adult social care information supports your individual care.
 It also helps us to research, plan and improve health and care services in England.

-To opt out via the GP practice, please use this form NHS Digital Opt out form May 2018
+To opt out of the GP practice sharing any data, please use this form Sharing Information Opt out Form Nov 18

 NHS Digital supplies information and data to the health service, provides vital technological infrastructure, and helps different parts of health and care work together.